-Declaring an Operations & Supply Chain Managment Minor
+Declaring an Operations & Supply Chain Management Minor

 To declare a minor in Operations and Supply Chain Management, you must go to eLion, click on “Minor Declaration,” and complete the information requested.
-If you have any questions about the minor, please contact the in-charge person for the minor, Dr. Diane Parente.
+If you have any questions about the minor, please contact the in-charge person for the minor, Dr. Ray Venkataraman.